-Welcome to Greek Life at the University of West Florida!
+Welcome to Fraternity and Sorority Life at the University of West Florida!

 Your student has embarked upon a great adventure by choosing to attend the University of West Florida.
 Your student has many opportunities ahead of him or her while at UWF.
 By joining a fraternity or sorority, he or she is joining many other new members in their search for a sense of community at the University.
 Students can feel overwhelmed once they are in a new environment.
-We in the Greek Affairs Office hope to help your student through this new and exciting time in their lives.
+Here in Fraternity & Sorority Life we hope to help your student through this new and exciting time in their lives.

 Fraternities and sororities are different on every campus.
 Groups that may have been strong on the campus where you attended school may not have the same reputation at the University of West Florida.
 Let your student choose the group that he or she feels the most comfortable joining.

 Talk to your student beforehand about the financial obligation.
 Determine who will pay for what and where the limits are.
 Know that the system of fraternity/sorority recruitment at UWF is a mutual selection process.
-Not everyone who wants to be Greek will receive a bid, but the Office of Greek Affairs will do everything possible to make sure the potential new members understand the process and possible outcomes.
+Not everyone who wants to join a fraternity or sorority will receive a bid, but Fraternity & Sorority Life will do everything possible to make sure the potential new members understand the process and possible outcomes.

 Do not become too involved in the sorority and fraternity recruitment/intake process . . . this is your student’s decision.
 Too often, parents or families do not allow their students to "fight their own battles".
-It helps the student mature and gain some assertiveness when allowed to call various offices if they have questions or concerns about their decision to go Greek.
+It helps the student mature and gain some assertiveness when allowed to call various offices if they have questions or concerns about their decision to join a fraternity or sorority.

 The following websites have been designed just for you and can be very beneficial in understanding the process your student is going through: